brorarangers/brorarangers.github.io/_reports/2016/2016-08-13-cove-away-report.md

 No titles will have been won or lost on the back of this result, but early seasonal bragging rights belong to the Aberdeen outfit.

 In what was an exciting match both teams had chances, but Cove always appeared to have the upper hand and set the tempo of the game.
-They processed the guile to slow the match down once they had taken an early lead and from then on never looked in too much difficulty.
+They possessed the guile to slow the match down once they had taken an early lead and from then on never looked in too much difficulty.

 Cove took an early lead through a Smith header which beat Malin, following some slack marking in the Cattachs back line.
 A Harry Milne cross from the left picked out Smith at the near post and his glancing header was well positioned to beat the outstretched Joe Malin.